My Journey with Generative AI in the creative industries

 Adobe Gen-AI: Handles automatic music editing and voice-over enhancements for crisp audio.
 Ethical Rating: 4/5 - Trained on licensed Adobe Stock and public domain content.
 I prefer using AI tools over AI generators for commercial work and supporting other creatives' jobs.

-ElevenLabs, Artlist, MotionArray: I confess, I have used all three AI-driven voiceovers and voice cloning, delivering realistic results.
+ElevenLabs, Artlist, MotionArray: I confess, I have used all three for AI-driven voiceovers and voice cloning, delivering realistic results.
 Typically, when there isn't the budget or the time to work with a human VO artist/service, what is worrying is that some of the AI-generated voices are more authentic and human than some of the actual voice artists I have hired before, whose delivery was too polished and robotic.

 Ethical Rating: 2/5 (ElevenLabs), 3/5 (Artlist, MotionArray) - ElevenLabs lacks clear training data details, while Artlist and MotionArray use licensed content but aren't fully transparent about AI processes.
+Conversely, ElevenLabs has been very open and ethical when it comes to working with music studios for their new AI-music generator

 Soundraw: Creates royalty-free music tailored to video moods, great for quick edits.
 Ethical Rating: 3/5 - Uses licensed data, but training details are vague.